AI imaging feature on Galaxy S25 Ultra. Photo: Bloomberg . |

 To cope with US tariffs, Samsung is considering moving some of its TV and home appliance factories.
 South Korea is negotiating with the US to reduce the 25% reciprocal tariff, which is being postponed for 90 days by the Trump administration.

-Samsung did not provide details on the production relocation plan.
-According to Nikkei , most of Samsung TVs sold in the US are made in Mexico, although the company operates a TV manufacturing facility in California (US).
+Samsung did not disclose details of its plans to move production.
+According to Nikkei , most Samsung TVs sold in the US are made in Mexico, although the company operates a TV manufacturing facility in California (USA).

 For home appliances such as refrigerators, washers and dryers, Samsung operates manufacturing plants in South Carolina and Mexico.